jasonaaronwilson/omni-c/README.md

 27. defer and block_defer for easier interaction with exceptions and code organization
 28. utf8 immutable zero strings (convertible at not cost to C char* style strings)
+29. interpolated strings remove the need for printf

-Importantly mising from this feature list is inheritance and therefore most of these features are straightforward to describe and most constructs appear in some other C like other language.
+Importantly mising from this feature list is inheritance and therefore most of these features are straightforward to describe and most constructs appear in some other C like language.
 Most of the benefits of OOP are provided by runtime introspection and some syntactic sugar.

 The biggest change from C is probably generic structures and functions.
 Without